jgmalcolm/jgmalcolm.github.io/_drafts/medschool-strategy.md

 you stretch your recall, it strengthens those neurons.
 Every time you redraw a diagram, you'll get faster.

+I was dumb as bricks when it came to metabolic biochemistry.
+Repeatedly redrawing metabolic pathways was the only way I could get it through my thick skull.

 ## Mnemonics & Memory Scenes